 Dwight taking fear of sales tech to the extreme.

-Humans Like Buying from Humans
+Humans Like Building Relationships & Buying from Other Humans

 But here’s the rub: they’re not.
 Is it risky to declare that technology won’t blend into or fundamentally change any aspect of life?
 Of course.
 But in the B2B sales world, there’s one thing that seems to be universally true: humans like buying from other humans—especially when price tags are in the five-, six-, seven-figure ballpark.
 Customers want a (quality) relationship with their seller.